 - 1. Remove the cylinder head capscrews. - Remove the cylinder head assembly and cylinder head O-rings from the cylinder.
 The suction and discharge valve assemblies will come off with the cylinder head.
-For valve replacement instructions, refer to the "Valve Replacement" section of this manual. - 3.
-Removal of the piston requires a 3" adjustable spanner wrench with 1/4" pins. (see 'Tool List' table). - a.
+For valve replacement instructions, refer to the "Valve Replacement" section of this manual. - Removal of the piston requires a 3" adjustable spanner wrench with 1/4" pins, such as Blackmer PN 790316. - a.
 Rotate the flywheel by hand to bring the piston to top dead center of the cylinder. - Remove the piston nut by turning the nut counterclockwise.
 (The nylon locking insert in the piston nut must be replaced during reassembly.) - c.
 To remove the piston from the cylinder, turn it counterclockwise with the use of the adjustable spanner wrench.
 For removal and replacement of the piston rings, refer to the "Compressor Assembly" section. - d.
 Remove the thrust washer and any shims.
-Keep the shims and piston together. - 4.
-Remove the cylinder capscrews. - 5.
-Lift the cylinder and cylinder O-rings from the crosshead guide (or distance piece).
+Keep the shims and piston together. - Remove the cylinder capscrews. - Lift the cylinder and cylinder O-rings from the crosshead guide (or distance piece).

-- 6. Packing Box Removal - a.
-Using an adjustable spanner wrench, remove the packing box hold-down rings.
+- 6. Packing Box Removal - Using an adjustable spanner wrench, remove the packing box hold-down rings.
 (Replace the nylon locking inserts in the hold-down rings during reassembly.) - b.
-Remove the packing box and packing box Oring from the piston rod. - c.
-For disassembly of the packing box, refer to the "Seal (Packing) Replacement" section of this manual. - 7.
-Remove the crosshead guide capscrews, and lift the crosshead guide and gasket off. - 8.
-To remove the connecting rod assembly, with the crosshead attached, it may be necessary to drain the oil from the crankcase.
-The piston rod is permanently attached to the crosshead to form a single assembly.
+Remove the packing box and packing box Oring from the piston rod. - For disassembly of the packing box, refer to the "Seal (Packing) Replacement" section of this manual. - 7.
+Remove the crosshead guide capscrews, and lift the crosshead guide and gasket off. - To remove the connecting rod assembly, with the crosshead attached, it may be necessary to drain the oil from the crankcase.
+NOTE: The piston rod is permanently attached to the crosshead to form a single assembly.
 Do not attempt disassembly. - a.
 Remove the inspection plate from the crankcase. - b.
 Remove the locknuts from the connecting rod bolts.
 This will release the connecting rod cap (the lower half of the connecting rod) and the two halves of the bearing insert.
-The connecting rod and the connecting rod cap are marked with a dot on one side so that they can be properly aligned when reassembling. - c.
-Lift the crosshead assembly and connecting rod off the top of the crankcase. - Rest the crosshead assembly on a bench.
+NOTE: The connecting rod and the connecting rod cap are marked with a dot on one side so that they can be properly aligned when reassembling. - Lift the crosshead assembly and connecting rod off the top of the crankcase. - NOTE: The connecting rod parts are not interchangeable and must be reassembled with the same upper and lower halves.
+To avoid confusion, work on one connecting rod at a time, or mark the individual halves with corresponding numbers. - Rest the crosshead assembly on a bench.
 Carefully drive the wrist pin and wrist pin plugs out of the crosshead and connecting rod using a suitable pin driver or an arbor press.
-Removal of the pin releases the crosshead assembly from the connecting rod. - If necessary, the wrist pin bushing can be replaced after the crosshead is removed.
-New bushings MUST be honed to the proper size after installation.
-See Table 10 - Wrist Pin Bushing Dimensions.
+Removal of the pin releases the crosshead assembly from the connecting rod. - 10.
+If necessary, the wrist pin needle bearings can be replaced after the crossheads are removed. - To replace the crankshaft bearings, the crankcase must be disassembled, and the crankshaft removed.
+Refer to the "Bearing Replacement" section of this manual.